 Note: The source code for Apache HTTP Server might actually be older than the source control history can reveal.
 Many new projects begin by incorporating a large amount of source code from existing, older projects.
 You might be able to tell whether this is the case by looking for a rapid rise in the amount of code early in the project's history.

-Over the past twelve months, 24 developers contributed to Apache HTTP Server.
-This project has a relatively large team, in the top 10% of all project teams on Open Hub.
+Over the past twelve months, 30 developers contributed new code to Apache HTTP Server.
+This is one of the largest open-source teams in the world, and is in the top 2% of all project teams on Open Hub.

 Apache HTTP Server is written mostly in C.

 Across all C projects on Open Hub, 19% of all source code lines are comments.

 This holds true for Apache HTTP Server as well.
 It contains the same ratio of comment lines to code lines as the majority of C projects in Open Hub.

 A high number of comments might indicate that the code is well-documented and organized, and could be a sign of a helpful and disciplined development team.

 Over the last twelve months, Apache HTTP Server has seen a substantial decrease in development activity.
 This could mean many things.
 It may be a warning sign that interest in this project is waning, or it may indicate a maturing code base that requires fewer fixes and changes.
 It is also possible that development on this project has moved to a new source control repository somewhere else.